'pianist Dominic John has inexhaustible energy, phenomenal technique, bravura- and at least four arms.

 Concerto performances include Beethoven "Emperor", Grieg, Liszt No.1, Gershwin Rhapsody in Blue, Rachmaninov 3rd and Prokofiev 2nd.

 Of particular note was a performance with Itzhak Perlman, performances of Tchaikovsky Concerto and Saint-Saens "Carnival of the Animals" with the Osaka Philharmonic in Symphony Hall, Osaka.

 In 2012 he participated in a fascinating JANET Arts Event at the RCM, using LOLA technology, to accompany a live instrumentalist in Edinburgh whilst being in the London studio.
-He recently founded the Munster Square Music Live lunchtime concert series in London and released his first album ‘Variations With Sound’.
+He founded the Munster Square Music Live lunchtime concert series in London and released his first album ‘Variations With Sound’ in 2011.
 His second album, 'Wild About Transcription', was released in 2014 by Willowhayne Records and his latest album will be released in Spring 2017.

 'He has a masterful technique that is more than equal to Busoni's treacherous double notes and rapid passagework and embraces Busoni's parody of Chopin's "Minute Waltz" with grotesque elegance.'